Analysis of Poem "God's Grandeur" by Gerard Manley Hopkins

 With the industrial and commercial revolutions gathering pace in Britain and the West, unprecedented pressures were being placed on the environment.
 Hopkins, a sensitive and observant poet above all else, expressed his dismay at this free-for-all by writing sonnets of extraordinary texture and depth.

 God's Grandeur is a tour de force, tight-knit yet organic in rhythm and internal rhyme.
-Hopkins was a fastidious and serious poet, working his lines again and again to achieve the desired effect.
+Hopkins was a fastidious and seriously experimental poet, working his lines metrically again and again to achieve the desired effect.

-Further Line by Line Analysis of God's Grandeur
+Further Analysis Line By Line of God's Grandeur

 Lines 1 - 4